DesCLIP: Robust Continual Learning via General Attribute Descriptions for VLM-Based Visual Recognition: Experiments

-\textit{3) Performance with CLIP ViT-B/16:} Table \ref{tab:vit-b-16} presents the continual learning performance across 10 tasks utilizing the efficient backbone CLIP ViT-B/16 \cite{radford2021learning}.
-Without relying on replay mechanisms or incorporating additional architectural components, our method almost outperforms state-of-the-art approaches on both CIFAR100 \cite{krizhevsky2009learning} and CUB-200 \cite{wah2011caltech}.
-Notably, while achieving outstanding performance on CIFAR100 and CUB-200, our method maintains accuracies of 62.0$\%$ and 62.5$\%$ on the control set ImageNet-full \cite{deng2009imagenet}, closely matching the original pretrained CLIP accuracy of 63.6$\%$.
+\textit{4) Performance on CLIP ViT-B/16 Backbone:} Table \ref{tab:vit-b-16} presents the continual learning performance across 10 tasks utilizing CLIP ViT-B/16 backbone \cite{radford2021learning}.
+Without relying on replay mechanisms or incorporating additional architectural components, our method almost outperforms state-of-the-art approaches on CIFAR100, CUB-200, and ImageNet-R. Notably, while achieving outstanding CL performance, our method maintains accuracies over 60$\%$ on ImageNet-1K (C.), closely matching the original pretrained CLIP accuracy of 63.6$\%$.
+In contrast, methods such as RAPF and ENGINE, although leveraging highly specialized adapter architectures to boost downstream CL performance, suffer from a noticeable decline in general knowledge recognition ability, as reflected in the significant drop of C.

-\textit{4) Zero-shot Degradation or Improvement?} We propose a metric to evaluate the relative accuracy changes for all classes with respect to the zero-shot CLIP model after incremental tasks.
+\textit{5) Zero-shot Degradation or Improvement?} We propose a metric to evaluate the relative accuracy changes for all classes with respect to the zero-shot CLIP model after incremental tasks.
 Specifically, we calculate the class-wise accuracy difference between the zero-shot CLIP and the trained CLIP model after half of the incremental tasks (50 classes), denoted as $\Delta_{50|(50,zs)}$, and present the results in Fig. \ref{fig:Deg or Imp} (Upper).
 Our method achieves the highest averaged $\Delta_{50|(50,zs)}$, reaching +9.3.
 This demonstrates that our approach experiences the least zero-shot degradation while achieving superior performance, attributed to the more robust visual-textual relationships established during continual learning compared to the original vision-class text relationships.
+As shown in Fig. \ref{fig:val_loss_2tasks}, during training, our method maintains a lower validation loss on the balanced subset of ImageNet-1K compared to the standard slow leaner (SL) \cite{zhang2023slca}, thereby mitigating the risk of forgetting pretrained knowledge.

 Furthermore, we calculate the accuracy difference between the `after all-class incremental learning' state and the `only learning on the first-50 classes' state, denoted as $\Delta_{50|(100,50)}$, as shown in Fig. \ref{fig:Deg or Imp} (Bottom).
 Our method achieves an averaged $\Delta_{50|(100,50)}$ of +0.02, indicating effective knowledge transfer from previous tasks.
 This improvement can be attributed to the establishment of a strong connection between general visual-textual knowledge during continual learning.